aws-lite/aws-lite/readme.md

 aws.dynamodb.PutItem({ TableName: 12345 }) // Throws validation error
 ```

-Additionally, two optional (but highly recommended) metadata properties may be added that will be included in any method errors:
+Additionally, two optional (but highly recommended) metadata properties that will be included in any method errors:
 - `awsDoc` (string) [optional] - intended to be a link to the AWS API doc pertaining to this method; should usually start with `https://docs.aws.amazon.com/...`
 - `readme` (string) [optional] - a link to a relevant section in your plugin's readme or docs